 During the fourth quarter of fiscal 2023, we entered into an agreement to sell our owned corporate headquarters in Tinton Falls, New Jersey for \$40,000 in cash consideration and determined the assets and land related to headquarters met the criteria for classification as assets held for sale in accordance with ASC 360, Impairment and Disposal of Long-Lived Assets.
 The property's estimated fair value, less estimated costs to sell, is \$38,680.
-We believe the sale will likely close in the second quarter of fiscal 2024.
+The sale is expected to close in the third quarter of fiscal 2024.
 Upon closing of the transaction, we will enter into a lease for a portion of the premises.